 Sometimes, different food preferences and habits can be a source of stress in a relationship.
 To help build intimacy and trust, talk to your partner about issues surrounding your relationship with food.
 Sources of potential conflicts include:

 - religious dietary restrictions

-- picky vs. adventurous
+- tension between a picky and adventurous eater

-Excess sodium can increase blood pressure and limit blood flow.
-High blood pressure has negative sexual effects for both men and women: It can lead to erectile dysfunction in men, and reduce blood flow to the vagina in women.
-Certain blood pressure medications can cause undesired sexual side effects.
+Eating too much sodium can increase your blood pressure and limit your blood flow.
+This can lead to erectile dysfunction in men and reduce blood flow to the vagina in women.
+Certain blood pressure medications can also cause undesired sexual side effects.